lyokha/nginx-custom-counters-module/README.md

 Variables ``$cnt_name1`` and ``$cnt_name2`` can be accessed elsewhere in the
-configuration: they return values held in a shared memory and must be equal across all the workers at the same time.
+configuration: they return values held in a shared memory and must be equal across all workers at the same moment of time.
 The second argument of the directive is an operation --- *set* or *inc* (i.e. *increment*).
-The third argument --- an integer (possibly negative) is optional, its default value is *1*.
+The third argument --- an integer (possibly negative), is optional, its default value is *1*.

 Early counters are updated before *rewrite* directives and can be used to mark entry points before any *rewrites* and *ifs*.
 They are allowed only on the